coder/coder/docs/templates.md

 ⢄⡱ Waiting for [agent] to finish starting up...
 ```

 To troubleshoot startup issues, check the agent logs as suggested above.
 For startup issues you can connect to the workspace using SSH with the `--no-wait` flag.
+Please note that while this makes login possible, the workspace may be in an incomplete state.

 ```console
 $ coder ssh myworkspace --no-wait